ahmedeltayeb/youtube-pause-play-tabs/README.md

 ## Installation

-You just clone it and use developer mode in google chrome browser to load it
+You just clone it and use developer mode in Google Chrome Browser to load it

 ## Motivation